Tired Of Beating Your Head Against The Wall Trying To Figure Out How To Deal With Your Loved One Having ADHD?

 Parents who are unaware that their child has ADHD might feel relieved when his depressive phase starts.
 They might take him as normal.

-Once a mother told me that now his son is fine, he has stopped irritating us, but his results are getting worse.
-And I felt sorry for the ignorant lady and the poor child.
+Once a mother told me that now her son is fine, "he has stopped irritating us," but in reality he was going down hill.
+And I felt sorry for her and the poor child.
 But it is never late.

-We started the treatment and soon he was “actually normal”.
-Understanding a child is very important.
-Conversations play the most important role.
+Interaction with the child plays the most important role.
 Don’t neglect your child no matter how busy you are.
-You might as well give a proper ADHD medication and treatment for your child the soonest.
+If you suspect depression, speak to a medical professional about ADHD medication and treatment for your child as soon as possible.